wearewondrous/drupal-8-best-practices/README.md

 - Use a certain class, like `.rt`, for all content coming from rich text editors.
 So you can style lists (`ul` and `ol`) coming from rich text editors accordingly.
 Meaning: Scoping your css.

+### Using sprites via the `meta`-tag

+If you use the `meta`-tag in the header to create JS sprites via css, add at least the attribute `name` and `content` to it.
+This will reduce html validation errors.

+This technique comes from the foundation css to js media query value transport.

 ## Scripts